carekit-apple/CareKit/README.md

 CareKit™ is an open source software framework for creating apps that help people better understand and manage their health.
 The framework provides modules that can be used out of the box, or extended and customized for more targeted use cases.
 It is composed of three SPM packages which can each be imported separately.

 * **CareKit:** This is the best place to start building your app.
 CareKit provides view controllers that tie CareKitUI and CareKitStore together.
-The view controllers leverage Combine to provide synchronization between the store and the views.
+The view controllers leverage Combine to provide synchronization between the store and the views

 * **CareKitUI:** Provides the views used across the framework.
 The views are subclasses of UIView that are open and extensible.
-Properties within the views are public allowing for full control over the content.
+Properties within the views are public allowing for full control over the content

 * **CareKitStore:** Provides a Core Data solution for storing patient data.
-It also provides the ability to use a custom store, such as a third party database or API.
+It also provides the ability to use a custom store, such as a third party database or API

 # Table of Contents
 * [Requirements](#requirements)